ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/globus.md

 8. Enter your {{ site.cluster.nickname }} credential, i.e. your {{ site.cluster.nickname }} username and password.
 9. Your Wynton Home Directory should display in File Manager.

 NOTE: You can only use Wynton Globus Collections to share data from Wynton Servers and the Wynton File systems.
-You cannot use the Wynton Globus Collections to share data mounted on Wynton servers via automounts of remote servers.
+You cannot use the Wynton Globus Collections to share data mounted on Wynton servers via NFS mounts of remote servers.

 ### Globus for PHI Users